jamescosborn/productivity-czar/README.md

 *--*

 ## Productivity Czar Wireframe
-#### *An app the encourages you along a production cycle by incrementing a number every time you complete a task.
+#### *An app that encourages you along a production cycle by incrementing a number every time you complete a task.
 Totally not vaporware.*

 --
 ![alt text](productivity-czar.png "A low-fi wireframe for a production encouragement app")

 I spent a long time thinking about what this app should do, how many buttons it should have, and rearranging these buttons and their names on the wireframe.
 Finally I decided it should be much more simple and straightforward.

 Growing up I always liked the Magic 8 Balls that would tell you your fortune.
-For that reason I picked the circular shape.
-It seems like circles are not as prevalent in app design, and everything is much more rectangular.
-I wanted to buck that trend with this idea.
+It seems like circles are not as prevalent in app design and everything is much more rectangular.
+I wanted to buck that trend with this idea in order to be a little new and different.
+For these reasons I picked the circular shape.

-I used MS Paint for this wireframe, but I'm beginning to desire higher fidelity wire frames that what paint can produce.
-Sketch was recommended to me, but it is not available for PCs.
-After I made this wireframe, I spent some time been at Wireframe.cc today as an alternative for next week's group project wireframe.
+I used MS Paint for this wireframe, but I'm beginning to desire higher fidelity wire frames than what paint can produce.
+Sketch was recommended to me a fellow student today, but it is not available for PCs.
+After I made this wireframe, I spent some time looking at Wireframe.cc as a free alternative for next week's group project.

 Here is one other wireframe I made for my Intro group project.
 I generally enjoy the initial stage of planning out projects and throwing ideas around.
-I find the more everyone's voices and ideas are heard initially and throughout the development cycle, the more personally invested they will be in the success of the project.
+I find if everyone's voices and ideas are heard initially, and again throughout the development cycle, they are happier and more personally invested in the success of the project.

+~

 ![alt text](proposedStructure2.png "A low-fi storyboard for an interactive cyberpunk short story")